sabbakix/backup-website/README.md

 # Backup website

-Backup the entire blog and regenerate blog on the fly.
+Backup the entire website and regenerate blog on the fly.

 Inspired by [hugo-PaperMod](https://github.com/adityatelange/hugo-PaperMod)